-IBIS has several observing modes, for engineering and calibration purposes.
-However, for scientific use there is only one operating mode, i.e. Science Mode.
-The Science Mode has no userselectable parameters.
+IBIS has several observing modes for engineering and calibration purposes.
+However, for scientific use there is only one operating mode: Science Mode.
+This mode has no user-selectable parameters.

-In Science Mode, ISGRI registers and transmits events on a photon-by-photon basis, i.e. every event is tagged with its (x,y) position on the detector plane, event energy (from the pulse height and rise time) and event time.
+In Science Mode, ISGRI registers and transmits events on a photon-by-photon basis, i.e. every event is tagged with its (x,y) position on the detector plane, energy (from the pulse height and rise time) and event time.

 PICsIT, in principle, can also operate in photon-by-photon mode.
 However, given the higher background compared to ISGRI, with the available telemetry there would be unacceptable data losses.
 Therefore, the standard mode for PICsIT is 'histogram'.
 Images and spectra (full spatial resolution, 256 energy channels) are accumulated for 1800-3600 seconds (depending on the flexible dithering time) before transmission to ground.
-There is no time-tagging internal to the histogram, i.e. spectral imaging has a time resolution of 1800-3600 seconds only.
+There is no time-tagging internal to the histogram, i.e., spectral imaging has a time resolution of 1800-3600 seconds only.

-Additionally, coarse spectra without imaging information are accumulated by PICsIT and transmitted with far higher time resolution.
-However, without imaging information their usefulness is limited to observations of very strong sources where the source count rate dominates the background.
+In addition, coarse spectra without imaging information are accumulated by PICsIT and transmitted with far higher time resolution.
+However, without imaging information, their usefulness is limited to observations of very strong sources where the source count rate dominates the background.
 The time resolution and the number of energy channels for this spectral timing data can be set from the ground.
-The time resolution can take values between 0.976 ms to 500 ms. The currently used values are 3.9 ms and 4 energy channels (i.e., 260-364 keV, 364-676 keV, 676-1196 keV and 1196-2600 keV).
+The time resolution can take values between 0.976 ms to 500 ms. Currently used values are 15.625 ms and 8 energy channels (i.e., 208-260 keV, 260-312 keV, 312-364 keV, 364-468 keV, 468-572 keV, 572-780 keV, 780-1196 keV and 1196-2600 keV).

-In Table 2 below the characteristics of the different observing modes of the IBIS instruments are summarized.
+The characteristics of the different observing modes of the IBIS instruments are summarized in Table 2.

-Observing Mode Detector image resolution (pixels) Timing resolution Spectral resolution (channels)
+Spectral resolution Observing Mode Detector image Timing resolution resolution (pixels) (channels) ISGRI photon-by-photon 128x128 61.035 μs 2048 PICsIT photon-by-photon 64x64 $64 \mu s$ 1024 64x64 30-60 min 256 spectral-imaging 2-8 spectral-timing 1-500 ms none

-ISGRI

-photon-by-photon 128x128 61.035 μs 2048

-PICsIT

-photon-by-photon 64x64 64 μs 1024

-spectral-imaging 64x64 30-60 min 256

-spectral-timing none 1-500 ms 2-8